 From April 2016 onwards new Euro 6 passenger car models have to be tested not only on the regulatory test cycle at type-approval but also on the road where emissions are measured with a Portable Emissions Measurement System (PEMS).
 During this monitoring phase, RDE are measured but no Not-To-Exceed (NTE) limit applies.

 As of September 2017 a Not-To-Exceed (NTE) emissions limit is set for RDE emissions of new car models with a Conformity Factor (i.e. NTE/Euro 6 limit ratio) of 2.1 for NOx.
 It will apply to all new cars in September 2019.
-A CF for Particle Number (PN) will also be introduced.
+A CF for Particle Number (PN) of 1.5 (1.0 + 0.5 error margin to be reviewed) was also introduced.
+It is referred to as the Euro 6d-temp standard.

-From January 2020/21 for new models and all new cars respectively, the NOx CF will be lowered to 1.5 (being 1.0 + error margin of 0.5, and the error margin is to be reviewed).
+From January 2020/21 for new models and all new cars respectively, the NOx CF will be lowered to 1.0 + an error margin of 0.43 (and the error margin is to be reviewed annually).
+It is the Euro 6d standard.

 Catalysts, traps and filters are used on new vehicles as part of an integrated approach to emissions control which includes the combustion system, fuel and reductant quality and electronic control systems.
 Catalysts, traps and filters are extremely durable and effective means of controlling emissions from engines and vehicles to ensure that modern vehicles contribute to improving air quality and are able to meet legislative limits on emissions.